 Can you Feel it?

-This unassuming black wrist tracker gets zero points for flare, but it's what inside that counts.
+This unassuming black wrist tracker gets zero points for flair, but it's what inside that counts.
 We've seen a shift towards more general wellness from some of the biggest wearable tech companies, mostly focusing on stress, but Sentio Solutions claims to have the first band to track "emotions".
 According to its creators, the Feel wristband can detect moments of joy, stress, sadness, anger and even… contentment.

 To do that it's using a myriad of sensors to track heart rate, galvanic skin response, skin temperature and more.
 The app then breaks down your day into a chronological series of emotions, so you can see where you were most happy – and where you really weren't.
 There are activities to help too, such as breathing exercises for moments of stress, while ideas for "cheering" are currently limited to suggested funny videos, but Sentio says it's working on more substantial ideas.
 You'll also need to calibrate your emotions a few times in the first week, but once set it should be able to accurately detect your changing state without feedback.